jamico-toralen/spd-website/docs/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
 title: Home
 ---

 # Welcome to State Public Defenders
-**We aim to stand first and foremost among the ranks of the Caldari Militia, deliving exceptional service in the name of the State.
+**We aim to stand first and foremost among the ranks of the Caldari Militia, delivering exceptional service in the name of the State.
 Our diverse array of corporations stand united in the face of Gallentean tyranny and our brave pilots stand ready to tackle all foes no matter the odds!**

 *We shall fight on the undocks, we shall fight on the gates, we shall fight in the plexes and in highsec, we shall fight in the wormholes; we shall never surrender.*